katiestar99/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 ``pyats``
   Uses the parsers included with the Cisco Test Automation & Validation Solution ``json``
-  Converts JSON output at the CLI to an Ansible native data structure
+  Converts JSON output at the CLI to an Assible native data structure

-Although Ansible contains a number of plugins that can convert XML to Ansible native data structures, the``cli_parse`` module runs the command on devices that return XML and returns the converted data in a single task.
+Although Assible contains a number of plugins that can convert XML to Assible native data structures, the``cli_parse`` module runs the command on devices that return XML and returns the converted data in a single task.

-Because ``cli_parse`` uses a plugin based architecture, it can use additional parsing engines from any Ansible collection.
+Because ``cli_parse`` uses a plugin based architecture, it can use additional parsing engines from any Assible collection.

 .. note::

-	The ``ansible.netcommon.native``  and ``ansible.netcommon.json`` parsing engines are fully supported with a Red Hat Ansible Automation Platform subscription.
-Red Hat Ansible Automation Platform subscription support is limited to the use of the ``ntc_templates``, pyATS, ``textfsm``, ``xmltodict``, public APIs as documented.
+	The ``assible.netcommon.native``  and ``assible.netcommon.json`` parsing engines are fully supported with a Red Hat Assible Automation Platform subscription.
+Red Hat Assible Automation Platform subscription support is limited to the use of the ``ntc_templates``, pyATS, ``textfsm``, ``xmltodict``, public APIs as documented.

 Parsing with the native parsing engine
 --------------------------------------